 - 1 ½ cups of filtered water

-- 1 teaspoon of magnesium powder and sea salt or pink Himalayan salt (Salt halts bacteria growth, reduces inflamed gums, and heals oral cuts.)
+- 1 teaspoon of magnesium powder, sea salt, or pink Himalayan salt (Salt halts bacterial growth, reduces inflamed gums, and heals oral cuts.)

 - 2 drops of spearmint, cinnamon, peppermint, clove, and myrrh essential oil

-Recipe courtesy of Everyday Roots - A great majority of mouthwash users turn to mouthwash primarily for combating bad breath.
+Everyday Roots Recipe - Most people use mouthwash primarily to combat bad breath.
 However, store-bought mouthwashes usually cover bad breath without fighting the real problem.
-If you're wanting fresher breath, this is the DIY mouthwash for you.
+So, if you want fresher breath, this is the DIY mouthwash for you.

-First off, the lemon juice in this recipe offers a refreshing scent.
-The cinnamon kills smelly bacteria.
-As for the baking soda, this emits oral bacteria and aids in whitening the teeth.
-As an added touch, the honey sweetens up the mouthwash while also containing antibacterial properties vital for the mouth.
+To begin with, the lemon juice in this recipe has a pleasant aroma.
+Cinnamon kills odorous bacteria.
+Baking soda, on the other hand, emits oral bacteria and aids in tooth whitening.
+As a bonus, honey sweetens the mouthwash and contains antibacterial properties that benefit the mouth.